Staff Profile:Professor James A. Green

 - LLB (Hons) (Reading), LLM by thesis (Reading); PhD (Nottingham)

-James joined the School of Law in 2006.
-He was promoted to Professor of Public International Law in 2015.
+James joined the School of Law in 2006, and was promoted to Professor of Public International Law in 2015.
 Before joining Reading, he studied for his doctorate at the University of Nottingham and, in 2005, was a visiting research scholar at the University of Michigan.
 James' primary research interests are the international law on the use of force (particularly self-defence) and the formation of customary international law.
-He is the author of The Perisstent Objector Rule in International Law (Oxford University Press, 2016) and The International Court of Justice and Self-Defence in International Law (Hart Publishing, 2009), which was the winner of the Francis Lieber Prize for an exceptional work in the field of law and armed conflict.
-He has also edited three book collections and has authored numerous articles published in leading journals around the world.
+He is the author of The Persistent Objector Rule in International Law (Oxford University Press, 2016) and The International Court of Justice and Self-Defence in International Law (Hart Publishing, 2009), which was the winner of the Francis Lieber Prize for an exceptional work in the field of law and armed conflict.
+He has also edited three book collections and has authored numerous book chapters and articles published in leading journals around the world.
 James is co-editor-in-chief of the Journal on the Use of Force and International Law (Routledge).
 He is also a member of the International Law Association Committee on the Use of Force and sits on the Advisory Council for the Institute for International Peace and Security Law (University of Cologne, Germany).
 James is an alumnus of the University of Reading, having attained both his LLM (by thesis) and his LLB degrees here prior to his doctoral studies.